vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

 ## Configuration File Description

 Nebula Importer uses configuration(`nebula-importer/examples/v2/example.yaml`) files to describe information about the files to be imported, the Nebula Graph server, and more.
 You can refer to the example configuration file: [Configuration without Header](config-without-header.md)/[Configuration with Header](config-with-header.md).
 This section describes the fields in the configuration file by category.

+!!! note

+    If users download a binary package, create the configuration file manually.

 ### Basic configuration